rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 **Run the script** [StartIncrementalLoadValidation.ps1](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/StartIncrementalLoadValidation.ps1) in PowerShell.

-Note: This script will be run only after the azure data factory pipeline run is completed(run status = succeeded).
+Note: This script will be run only after the azure data factory pipeline run is complete (run status = succeeded).

 ![image](https://user-images.githubusercontent.com/62353482/78954784-01121e80-7a92-11ea-8799-1b075e06b29d.png)

  **Data Comparison Report**

-  Once the Gen1 and Gen2 data is compared and validated, the result is generated in CSV file into the Output folder as below:
+  Once the Gen1 and Gen2 data is compared and validated, the result is generated in CSV file into the **Output** folder as below:

 ![image](https://user-images.githubusercontent.com/62351942/78856445-ad44fe00-79db-11ea-89e7-c4f89dd62701.png)

-The CSV file will show the matched and unmatched records with file name, Gen1 and Gen2 File path, Gen1 and Gen2 file size and Ismatching status
+The CSV file will show the matched and unmatched records with file name, Gen1 and Gen2 file path, Gen1 and Gen2 file size and Ismatching status.

 ![image](https://user-images.githubusercontent.com/62351942/78914832-da2afc80-7a3f-11ea-8e94-b788ee2bd710.png)